 Killing Creeping Charlie can present its challenges after it begins to form roots.
 However, it is possible to get rid of Creeping Charlie, and there are a few ways to do it.
 Here’s a look:

 Treatment via herbicide application

 Applying herbicides is one way to kill this weed.
 However, you should know that not every herbicide can do the trick on lawns.
-You need to select a broadleaf weed killer that contains dicamba (like TZone) – and even if you do, this is best applied to the weed in the early fall before the first frost, late spring, or early summer.
-Make sure not to mow the treated area for at least three days following the application to the lawn.
+You need to select a broadleaf weed killer that contains dicamba and triclopyr, like TZone, Crossbow or 4-Speed XT – and even if you do, this is best applied to the weed in the spring before the weeds flower, and early fall before the first frost.
+Ensure not to mow the treated area for at least three days following the application to the lawn.

 Finally, you can smother Creeping Charlie by using newspapers, mulch, or a combination of the two.
 Just cover the entire area where it’s growing so it can’t receive the nutrients it needs.
 Keep an eye on the area to make sure it doesn’t re-root.

 As is the case with most weeds, it’s easier to prevent Creeping Charlie than it is to kill it.
 Preventing it will help keep other plants, trees, turfgrass, and vegetation protected.
 Here’s a closer look at how to prevent and control Creeping Charlie vines:

 Brush up on your lawn care plan to grow healthy grass.
 This will work to inhibit Creeping Charlie from growing.
 Make sure you’re also feeding your lawn with the appropriate fertilizer to encourage healthy root growth and watering adequately if there’s a lack of natural rain.
 Regular mowing at high heights can help too.